myseq/myseq.github.io/content/posts/hex_ansicode.md

 draft: false
 ---
 {{< lead >}}
+*New util to find the closest ANSI color code with Hex value.*
 {{< /lead >}}

 > *We all love [cli](/tags/cli/) and <c2>colorful</c2> [console](/tags/console) for our terminal.*